Minorities in Iraq explained

 Assyrians

 See main article: Christianity in Iraq.
-Christianity has a presence in Iraq dating to the 1st century AD.
-The Christian community in Iraq is relatively small, and further dwindled due to the Iraq War to just several thousands.
-Most Christians in Iraq belong traditionally to Syriac Orthodox Church, Chaldean Catholic Church and the Assyrian Church of the East, and are concentrated in small cities in the Nineveh Plains, such as Alqosh, Tel Keppe, Ankawa, and Bartella.
+Christianity has a presence in Iraq dating to the 1st century AD, and after Israel, Iraq has the second most rich Biblical history of any country.[25]
+The Christian community in Iraq is relatively small, and further dwindled due to the Iraq War to just an estimated 150,000 as of 2024.[26]
+The majority of Christians in Iraq are ethnic Assyrians, who belong traditionally to the Syriac Orthodox Church, Chaldean Catholic Church and the Assyrian Church of the East, and are dispersed across the north of the country, including the Nineveh Plains, Dohuk, and Erbil.

 See main article: Assyrians in Iraq.
-The Northeastern Neo-Aramaic-speaking Assyrians are the indigenous people of Iraq and the descendants of those who ruled ancient Akkad, Assyria and Babylonia.
-More generally speaking, the Assyrians (like the Mandeans) are the descendants of the ancient Mesopotamians (Sumer, Akkad, Assyria, Babylon, Adiabene, Osroene and Hatra).
-They speak various Neo-Aramaic dialects and have their own written scripts.
-They began to convert to Christianity in the 1st and 2nd centuries AD formerly having followed the ancient Sumerian-Akkadian religion (also known as Ashurism).
-There are believed to be no more than 500,000 Assyrians remaining in Iraq,[16] with a large concentration in the diaspora.
-They are Iraq's fourth largest ethnic group after the Arabs, the Kurds and the Iraqi Turkmen.
+The Neo-Aramaic-speaking Assyrians are one of the indigenous peoples of Iraq and the descendants of those who ruled ancient Akkad, Assyria and Babylonia.
+More generally speaking, the Assyrians (like the Mandaeans) are the descendants of the ancient Mesopotamians (Sumer, Akkad, Assyria, Babylon, Adiabene, Osroene and Hatra).
+They began to convert to Christianity in the 1st and 2nd centuries AD, formerly having followed ancient Mesopotamian religion.
+They are Iraq's fourth largest ethnic group after the Arabs, the Kurds and the Turkmen.

 Other groups